orlandocarnate/friend-finder/README.md

 * [MySQL database](https://www.mysql.com/)
 * [MySQL pacakage](https://www.npmjs.com/package/mysql) Node module is a driver for MySQL.
 * [Express package](https://www.npmjs.com/package/express) Fast, unopinionated, minimalist web framework.

+## How to use the program
+[Home Page](https://oc-friend-finder.herokuapp.com/) introduces the web app and also shows the latest addition to the `friends.js` objects array.
+[Survey Page](https://oc-friend-finder.herokuapp.com/survey) asks for your name and a link to your profile pic.
+You then answer 10 personality questions.
+If you don't fill in the form properly, such as an invalid image, you will get an alert modal describing what needs to be addressed.
+When the correct information and questions have been completed and successfully submitted, the app will determine the match the most compatible friend from the `friends` array in a modal.
+When the modal is closed the home page is loaded showing you as the newest addition to the friends array.

 ## Folder Structure
 ```